 If you pay your balance in full every billing cycle, you won’t ever be charged interest.
-But if you carry a balance from month to month, an interest charge will be factored into the minimum amount you’ll be required to pay to keep your account current.
+But if you carry a balance from month to month, you’ll have an interest charge factored into the minimum amount you’ll be required to pay to keep your account current.

 Unlike installment loans, credit card interest can come in many forms and is calculated based on a unique formula.
 Whether you’ve had credit cards for years or are planning to get your first one, here’s everything you need to know about credit card interest, including how to avoid it.

 The amount you pay in interest can vary based on the type of credit account you have, whether there’s collateral involved and your creditworthiness.